MohFahmi27/MySecondComposeApp/README.md

 # Compose Simple Appp Example
-Creating simple app based on jetpack compose
+Creating simple app using jetpack compose with Lazy Column and others component of that avaible in the jetpack compose.

 ## App Screenshot:
 <p align="center">